LeoPlatform/connectors/README.md

 ### Step 1: Create a master database connector.
 If you already have a connector setup for this database connection, skip this step.

-Create an index.js file using the proper connector for your database type:
+Create a new bot with an index.js and package.json.
-Starting by requiring the proper connector for your database type:
+In the index.js file, use the proper connector for your database type:
 (i.e. leo-connector-sqlserver, leo-connector-postgres or leo-connector-mysql)

-Example **index.js**:
+Example **index.js** using leo-connector-mysql:
 ```javascript
 // use the connector for your database type:
 const connector = require('leo-connector-mysql');